eslint/eslint/docs/rules/dot-location.md

 The rule takes one option, a string:

-* If it is `"object"`, the dot in a member expression should be on the same line as the object portion.
-The default is `"object"`.
+* If it is `"object"` (default), the dot in a member expression should be on the same line as the object portion.
 * If it is `"property"`, the dot in a member expression should be on the same line as the property portion.

 ### object